 Our system of Brehon Laws might provide another explanation for the early use of surnames.
 Under this progressive system, fines were issued as punishment for committing a crime.
 And since the wrong-doer’s family were responsible for paying the fine, it would be useful to know which family he or she hailed from.

 You would think that surnames being hereditary would be an advantage to anyone researching their family history.
-Unfortunately, as with many things in Ireland, it’s not that simple.
+Unfortunately however, as with many things in Ireland, it’s not that simple.
 According to genealogist John Grenham, it’s impossible to exaggerate just how unreliable records were before the 1900s.
 Often names were written down incorrectly by non-Gaelic speakers and since nearly everyone was illiterate, many didn’t realise their names weren’t recorded properly.

 Where In The Country?